Have you ever thought about how you can win a table tennis point?

 Middle game – mentality: You will enjoy playing and progress or decline a little, more often than not you’ll sustain your playing level.

-Play to win - mentality: Progression is practically inevitable as long as your are training correctly and if you are you will ,most likely become a winner.
-The issue, it's often a lonely road with many sacrifices.
+Play to win – mentality: Progression is practically inevitable as long as you are training correctly and if you are you will, most likely become a winner.
+The issue, it’s often a lonely road with many sacrifices.
 Including external jealousy, hard work, selfishness, and a huge amount of energy will be expelled, sometimes unnecessarily.
+Click here to see a young man training with a winning attitude

 So, how do we win a point?
 It’s down to us to find out who we are or what we want to be.
 Once we truly know ourselves and our character, then we can develop methods to suit our mindset.